Code-Institute-Submissions/MSP2_Viking_Adventure/README.md

    To fix: Removed the **aria-labelledby** attribute from the help modal.

+## Jigsaw CSS Validator

+[Jigsaw](https://jigsaw.w3.org/css-validator/validator) was used to validate CSS code used in the project.

+* Validator returned with: **82 .intro-text	Value Error : margin , is an incorrect operator : 20px,20px,20px,20px**

+   To fix: Removed the additional 20px values so it showed **margin: 20px;**

 ## JS Hint Validator

 [JS Hint](https://jshint.com/) was used to validate JavaScript code used in the project.

 ### Game.js

+* All issues derived came from missing semi colons in the project, and the use of a **show** function for lines 23 and 36 before **showTextNode()**.
+Once removed, the game continues to work as intended.

+---

 ## Meeting the Game needs